Women's suffrage in Ecuador: History

 Until 1884, Ecuador's constitution placed no gender requirements for citizenship, though there were not cases of women trying to vote.
 In 1884 the constitution introduced gender restrictions.
 The citizenship was only extended to, "los varones que sepan leer y escribir y hayan cumplido 21 años o sean o hubieren sido casados", or "only men, 21 or older, who were literate and married or had been married".
 The inclusion of the restriction sparked a debate about whether or not there were women who wanted to vote, with the conservative majority in the Assembly expressing their stance.

 The Constitution of 1897, written by a fairly liberal Assembly, withdrew all references of gender in regards to citizenship and placed an emphasis on improving the condition of women in society.
 The record of the Assembly debates includes the following note, dated June 3rd, 1897: “In the first days of the convention much has been done in order to grant women citizenship rights, including the ability to occupy any public office, such as the Department of State.”
 However, while in theory women could exercise all citizenship rights, it was commonly accepted at this time that they could be restricted in the electoral field.

+The women's movement organized in the Sociedad Feminista Luz del Pichincha, which was founded in 1922 and did support women's suffrage.